hexchat/hexchat-addons/c/easywinampcontrol/ReadMe.txt

 Known Bugs
 ----------
 * Unicode characters grabbed from foobar2000 with the Winamp Plugin display as '?'.
-This is an issue with unicode handling in the foobar2000 plugin.
+This is an issue with unicode handling in the foobar2000 plugin which I might attempt to fix in said plugin.

 Testing
 -------
-* Tested with HexChat 2.9.1 x64 and Winamp 5.63
+* Tested with HexChat 2.9.1, 2.9.5 x64 and Winamp 5.63
-* Tested with HexChat 2.9.3 x64 and foobar2000 v1.1.16 with foo_winamp_spam Winamp API Emulator 0.96
+* Tested with HexChat 2.9.3, 2.9.5 x64 and foobar2000 v1.1.16 with foo_winamp_spam Winamp API Emulator 0.96